filswan/go-swan-client/README.md

 ### Step 1.
 Generate Car files for offline deal

-For both public task and private task, you need to generate Car files
+This step is necessary for both public and private tasks.

-#### Step 1.1 Generate Car files using Lotus (option 1)
+#### Option :one: Generate Car files using lotus web json rpc api
 ```shell
 ./go-swan-client car -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```

-Note: The input dir and out dir shall only be in format of Absolute Path.

-If `-out-dir` is not provided, then the output directory for the car files will be: `output_dir` (specified in the configuration file) + a random uuid

-For example: /tmp/tasks/7f33a9d6-47d0-4635-b152-5e380733bf09

-#### Step 1.2 Generate Car files without using Lotus (option 2)
+#### Option :two: Generate Car files using graphsplit api

-To use the generation locally, make sure go is available before starting.

-Generate car files using golang

 ```shell
 ./go-swan-client gocar -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```

+- Note: The input dir and out dir should only be in format of Absolute Path.

+The -out-dir can be ignored, in such cases, the output directory will be: [sender].output_dir config item join a time string

+For example: /tmp/tasks/7f33a9d6-47d0-4635-b152-5e380733bf09
 Meanwhile, a car.csv and a manifest.csv with the detail information of the corresponding car files will be generated in the same output directory.

 Credits should be given to filedrive-team.
 More information can be found in https://github.com/filedrive-team/go-graphsplit.